modu/website_grokit_ca/articles/web/PaperColumnStoresVSRowStores/PaperColumnStoresVSRowStores.markdown

 #### Early Materialization

-In a CS database, tuples that represent the data needed to run the query’s predicates for a row are materialized in a row-by-row order.
+To complete a query, it is necessary to fetch the information from the SELECT statement in addition to all information necessary to run all the predicates.

+For example, in a typical SQL query:

+        SELECT <column_1, column_2, ..., column_n>
+        FROM   <table_1, table_2, ..., table_n>
+        WHERE  <predicate_1>
+        AND    <predicate_2>
+        [...]
+        AND    <predicate_n>

+... all predicates must return true for the engine to have to return the data from the SELECT line to the user.
+This means that it can skip fetching some of the data if a predicate is false.
+Therefore, the data is fetched in a __pipeline join__ in order of __predicate selectivity__.

 + PIPELINE JOIN

 Predicate are run in order of most to least selective: the next predicate to run is fetched, if any data is missing it is fetched using a join operation and appended to the tuple.

 Once the operation is done for a row, a n-tuple is kept in memory and the same steps are repeated on the next row until all rows are done.

 #### Late Materialization